MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-licensing.md

 # Windows commercial licensing overview

-This document provides an overview of the products and use rights available through commercial licensing, information about the products that are eligible for upgrades, and the key choices you have for using Windows in your organization.
+This document provides an overview of the products and use rights available through Microsoft commercial licensing.
+Information about the products that are eligible for upgrades, and the key choices you have for using Windows in your organization are also included.

 > [!NOTE]
-> This content is not meant to replace or override other licensing documentation, such as the Windows 11 End User License Agreement or [Commercial Licensing Product Terms](https://www.microsoft.com/licensing/product-licensing/products.aspx).
+> The content of this article doesn't replace or override other licensing documentation, such as the Windows 11 End User License Agreement or [Commercial Licensing Product Terms](https://www.microsoft.com/licensing/product-licensing/products.aspx).

 ## Windows 11 editions

-The following table lists the editions of Windows 11 available through each Microsoft distribution channel.
+The following table lists the editions of Windows 11 available through each Microsoft distribution channel:

 | Full Packaged Product (Retail) | Preinstalled on device (OEM)|Commercial Licensing|
 |-|-|-|
 |Windows 11 Home<br>Windows 11 Pro|Windows 11 Home<br>Windows 11 Pro|Windows 11 Pro<br>Windows 11 Enterprise <br>Windows 11 Enterprise LTSC|